 A typical http://deborahcolinsalon.com/?reference_id=4 half day tour will start with an early departure from Gardiner to insure that we are set up at a good viewing location at the sun breaks the horizon.
 In the winter, you get to sleep in a bit more than in summer.
-But, we still like to be on the road by 6:00 AM.
+But, we still like to be on the road before dawn.
 The most productive wildlife viewing is always at dawn and dusk for elk and wolves.
 Bear are generally hibernating between December and April.
-So, bear viewing is best done during a summer trip.
+So, bear viewing is best done during a spring/summer trip.

 Continental breakfast items and thermoses of coffee (or cocoa) will be available in our vehicle.
 We will head to Lamar most of the time, thought we may stop along the way if there has been recent activity.

 The morning drive to viewing areas will take between 40 and 60 minutes.

 We always pay special attention for tracks in fresh snow and constantly scan the hillsides while we are driving.
 You simply don’t know what you might come across.